-- Tenacity can cause temporary bleaching of good turf
+- Tenacity turf herbicide can cause temporary bleaching of good turf

 - When used as a pre-emergent during seeding, the efficacy will last just approximately 30 days

 Quinclorac 75 DF is Lawn Phix’s choice for crabgrass killer.
 Quali-Pro is a company that makes effective products and weed killers at a very affordable price.
 The “75” refers to the 75% active ingredient, quinclorac; the “DF” means dry flowable which is a dry granular product that is easily mixed and dissolved in water to make a liquid sprayable herbicide.

 Cons of this product: